pc-97/chat-app/README.md

-# BroCode!
-Bro Code! - A simple chat application written in node.js, express.js and socket.io.
+A simple chat application written in node.js, express.js and socket.io.